 Take A Separate Peace for example.
 When readers first meet Phineas and Gene, they might not notice the subtle expressions from Gene.
 This initial stage of their conflict leads to the story’s climax and ultimately Gene’s realization that there never was an enemy.
 Students will see that the conflict was always there, before they knew it was.

-Write about literary analysis.
+Move toward literary analysis.

 Provide a variety of writing prompts for students that will inspire them to connect pieces of literary analysis together.
 Not every writing prompt will inspire students, so allow them to choose what make sense to them.